 Paxos has no airport, thankfully, as this has helped keep the crowds away!
-Most visitors reach Paxos by flying into Corfu and then taking a ferry, hydrofoil or Seaplane to Gaios: How to Get to Paxos
+Most visitors reach Paxos by flying into Corfu and then taking a ferry or hydrofoil to Gaios.

-Paxos is a very small island (10km x 4km), and the distances between villages, such as Loggos and Lakka are such that walking from one to the other is perfectly feasible.
+Paxos is a very small island (10km x 4km), and the distances between villages and villas, such as Loggos and Lakka are such that walking from one to the other is perfectly feasible.
 Walking through the ancient Paxiot olive groves, you come across more churches than you might think possible, quiet beaches and friendly locals.
-Paxos Walking Maps

 Gaios is the largest of the three main villages on Paxos, and the only one that can be called a town, albeit a very small one!
-Gaios, the 'capital' of the island, shows its Venetian and British heritage in the colourful buildings that line the water front.
-Life in Gaios focuses on the harbour where in high season, awe-inspiring yachts jostle for space, along with local boats of all kinds.
-A super variety of Tavernas, chic boutiques and old-fashioned stores make Gaios a fascinating place to visit, with a Greek atmosphere all of its own: Gaios Paxos
+Gaios, the 'capital' of the island, shows its Venetian and British heritage in the colorful buildings that line the waterfront.
+Life in Gaios focuses on the harbor where in high season, awe-inspiring yachts jostle for space, along with local boats of all kinds.
+A super variety of Tavernas, chic boutiques, and old-fashioned stores make Gaios a fascinating place to visit, with a Greek atmosphere all of its own.

-Loggos is one of the prettiest villages in Paxos and remains unspoilt.
-The tiny fishing harbour of Loggos itself is enchanting, colourful enough for any artist or photographer, with a refreshingly intimate atmosphere.
+Loggos is one of the prettiest villages in Paxos and remains unspoiled.
+The tiny fishing harbor of Loggos itself is enchanting, colorful enough for any artist or photographer, with a refreshingly intimate atmosphere.
 Three mini-markets, a bakery with wonderful fresh bread every day and supplies of fresh fruit and vegetables brought over regularly from the mainland, make self-catering a simple matter - but who could resist the conviviality and choice of excellent food at the Loggos waterfront tavernas?
-Freshly-caught fish and lobster is on the menu every night and there is an attractively cosmopolitan 'buzz'.
-Local taxis wait for dinners to finish their meal, ready to whisk them back to their villa: Loggos Paxos
+Freshly-caught fish and lobster are on the menu every night and there is an attractively cosmopolitan 'buzz'.
+Local taxis wait for dinners to finish their meal, ready to whisk them back to their villa.

 Lakka lies at the head of a deep narrow bay on the north coast of Paxos.
-Tree-covered headlands almost enclose the bay, forming a natural harbour that attracts a variety of yachts.
+Tree-covered headlands almost enclose the bay, forming a natural harbor that attracts a variety of yachts.
 The tiny village has narrow streets that all seem to end at the sea.
 Plants and trees spill over the walls of private local gardens.
 With numerous small shops, bars and tavernas with a pleasing variety of food on offer, Lakka, with its friendly locals, has a special character all of its own.
-There are some excellent beaches close by, with natural shade, some with water sports and beautiful walks through the olive groves towards the 'Farros' (light house) that illuminates the headland during the night, directing staying yachts into the bay: Lakka Paxos
+There are some excellent beaches close by, with natural shade, some with water sports and beautiful walks through the olive groves towards the 'Farros' (lighthouse) that illuminates the headland during the night, directing staying yachts into the bay.

 Fontana is a tiny village on Paxos, just inland from Loggos.
-There is little more to it than a church, a shop, a kafeneion and a taverna, but its atmosphere is unchanged.
-It makes a good stop on a walk and there is an old olive press that just may be still working if you pass that way in spring or early summer in a heavy crop year.
+There is little more to it than a church, a shop, a kafenion, and a taverna, but its atmosphere is unchanged.
+It makes a good stop on a walk and there is an old olive press that just maybe still working if you pass that way in spring or early summer in a heavy crop year.

-No matter where you are staying on Paxos, you must find the time to rent a small motor boat.
-The views, cool air and fabulous feeling, make it an experience to remember and by far the best way to see the coastline of Paxos.
-Don't forget, Anti Paxos is just 15mins motoring from Paxos (in a 30hp boat) and that is NOT to be missed!
-Boat Hire Paxos
+No matter the villa you are staying in on Paxos, you must find the time to rent a small motorboat.
+The views, cool air, and fabulous feeling make it an experience to remember and by far the best way to see the coastline of Paxos.
+Don't forget, anti-Paxos is just 15mins motoring from Paxos (in a 30hp boat) and that is NOT to be missed!